lerna/lerna/commands/publish/README.md

 lerna publish --canary --yes --summary-file ./output.json
 ```

-When run with this flag, once a successfully publish it will create a json summary report(see below for an example).
+When run with this flag, a json summary report will be generated after all packages have been successfully published (see below for an example).

 ```json
 [